Come one, come all, welcome to the grand ball

 He giggled.
 She had figured him out long ago.
-"Forgetting to invite me to a wedding is like forgetting to invite the reaper to a funeral—I'm not invited yet I know I'm supposed to be here."
+"Forgetting to invite me to a wedding is like forgetting to invite Death to a funeral—I'm not invited yet I know I'm supposed to be here."

 She scoffed.
 "I'm certain it was an honest mistake."

 She smiled at him with a bit of cockiness.
-Same old flamboyant Rumpel.
+Same old flamboyant Rumplestiltskin.
 However, there was something different in his eyes, something that the darkness couldn't hide.

 "That you do."
 She curtsied slightly and he did his most gaudy bow as a new song picked up over the orchestra.
 She took his hands and used her smile to hide her surprise at feeling his shivering.
 It most certainly wasn't cold in the room, and his skin was as warm as it could be.
 She looked up at him as he pressed his hand carefully on the small of her back, guiding her more into the crowd of eager dancers.
 This one was to be a slow dance that would allow the participants to get closer than appropriate.
 This knowledge made Belle blush lightly but she welcomed the contact with Rumpelstiltskin—Gods she missed him so much.

 "So what have you been doing?"
-Rumpel's dark brawl intersected her thoughts.
+Rumplestiltskin's dark brawl intersected her thoughts.